Our unique analysis of the bills Crockett sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

-From Nov 1980 to Oct 1990, Crockett missed 1,088 of 4,462 roll call votes, which is 24.4%.
-This is worse than the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
+From Nov 1980 to Oct 1990, Crockett missed 1,129 of 4,505 roll call votes, which is 25.1%.
+This is much worse than the median of 4.8% among the lifetime records of representatives serving in Oct 1990.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: